OSInside/kiwi/doc/source/image_description/elements.rst

 <preferences><type><size>
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Used to customize the size of the resulting disk image in a vmx or
+Used to customize the size of the resulting disk image in an
 oem image.
-For details see: :ref:`vmx-the-size-element`
+For details see: :ref:`disk-the-size-element`

 <preferences><type><machine>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Used to customize the virtual machine configuration which describes the components of an emulated hardware.
-For details see: :ref:`vmx-the-machine-element`
+For details see: :ref:`disk-the-machine-element`

 .. _sec.repository: